 the feeling & doubt about running your blog will lead you to discouragement.

 They were successful before you or after you don’t worth the discouragement

 We all have different time intervals for our success.

 #49.
 Reach out to other bloggers to let them know your blog exists

 #50.
-Hack into your competitor’s best pages by seeing the contents audience in your niche loves
+Hack into your competitor’s best pages by seeing the audience of the content in your niche loves

 #51.
-Check your site weekly reports and create room for improvements
+Check your site’s weekly reports and create room for improvements

 #52.
 Grow a social audience page for your blog